EeveelutionaryBiologist/Do/README.md

 When the daemon (dod) is running, you can run in any terminal:

 ```
-Do "List all files in this directory"
+Do "list all python files in subdirectories"
 ```

 The first command of each session may take a moment, as the model has to be loaded to memory.